 Myotherapy and Physiotherapy: Two sides of the same coin

 This is the primary difference.
-Myotherapy relies heavily on the hands-on therapy aspect but has basically the same perspective.
+Myotherapy relies heavily on the hands-on therapy aspect but has basically the same bio-medical perspective.
 I see them as being a perfect complement to each other.
-I’d love to work alongside physiotherapists and combine the best of the two approaches for a complete treatment service.
+I’d love to work alongside physiotherapists and combine the best of both approaches for a complete treatment service.